Last updated on February 9th, 2026 at 09:05 am

 TIG Welding

-We frequently use tungsten inert gas (TIG) welding at ASM because it is an excellent method for precision parts.
-This arc welding technique uses non-consumable tungsten that can be supplemented with filler metal added by hand.
+Tungsten inert gas (TIG) welding is frequently used at ASM for precision applications.
+This arc welding technique uses a non-consumable tungsten electrode and allows filler metal to be added by hand for maximum control.

 Considerations for TIG welding